 Also, keep in mind that when hiring a contractor, you are buying a service, not a product.
 And this means that the quality of the service will play a huge role in the quality of the finished product.
 So make a point to ask contractors’ former clients about the quality of service provided.

 3. Credentials and Licenses

-A good contractor in Shoreline will also have all the necessary credentials and licenses, the next thing to look into after getting and checking references.
+A good contractor in Seattle will also have all the necessary credentials and licenses, the next thing to look into after getting and checking references.

 “[D]o some preliminary research, whether it’s with a phone call or a visit to the contractor’s website.
 Find out whether [the contractor] holds all the required licenses from state and local municipalities, along with designations from any professional associations such as the National Kitchen & Bath Association, the National Association of the Remodeling Industry, and the National Association of Homebuilders.
 Look for contractors who have invested in coursework and passed rigorous tests to earn particular certifications.
 Be aware, however, that not all certifications are created equal.
 Do some homework and find out the requirements.”

 In addition, your contractor in Seattle should be accessible and willing to communicate regularly.
 You’ll be investing a lot of money in this project, so make sure a prospective contractor will give you regular updates and progress reports, as well as being accessible so that you can discuss any issues or problems that may arise.